His parents shielded him from gunfire as Hamas fighters attacked. He survived. They did not

 The family’s ordeal unfolded on group chat early Saturday morning, starting with the couple messaging that they had heard voices in Arabic, breaking of glass and gunfire.
 Then they went silent for 20 minutes before Rotem Mathias responded: “Mom and dad r dead sorry.
 Call help.”

 For the next 10 hours, relatives including Deborah Mathias’ brother-in-law Eran Shani, his wife and daughters supported Rotem.
-At one point, they managed to get a doctor to join the call to talk to Rotem Mathias what he’s going through, and his level of bleeding, to assess the situation.
+At one point, they managed to get a doctor to join the call to ask Rotem Mathias about his level of bleeding and to assess the situation.

 Shani told AP that his wife, a psychotherapist, tried to calm Rotem for “many hours before the soldiers came.
 He was bleeding.
 He gave up a few times.
 He did not know whether he was going to survive or not.”